digiur/GDCICD/README.md

   - Use `path: .` + `include-hidden-files: true` to see a snapshot of your project's file system for your build before, after, or in-between steps!
   - Use `path: /` to see a snapshot of the entire build system's filesystem!
 (Could be Very big!)

+**The following example uploads 3 artifacts after_checkout, after_engine_fetch, and after_build.
+(This is for demonstration purposes, you probably don't want the first two artifacts in production...)**

 ```yaml
 steps:
   - uses: actions/checkout@v4

   - uses: actions/upload-artifact@v4
       with:
         name: after_checkout